Steam cleaner moldy

 Frequently Asked Questions

-If the mold problem is severe, widespread, or you're unable to identify and fix the root cause, it's best to call in a professional mold remediation service.
+If the mold problem is severe or you are unable to fully clean and dry the steam cleaner yourself, it's best to call a professional cleaning service to properly disinfect and restore the machine.

 Connect with certified professionals in your area